MoCapAnything V2: End-to-End Motion Capture for Arbitrary Skeletons: Method

-Joints flagged as position-static (i.e., joints whose position relative to the root remains constant throughout the entire ground-truth sequence during data preprocessing) are overwritten with the reference position, ensuring structural consistency.
-Note that position-static and rotation-static flags are determined independently, since some rigs contain redundant joints whose position is fixed but whose rotation varies (or vice versa); the rotation-static flag is used analogously in the rotation stage (\S\ref{sec:rot_decoder}).

-We regard joint positions as a \emph{skeleton-shared canonical representation}: different skeletons performing the same motion exhibit similar spatial position patterns, making pose a transferable intermediate that decouples skeleton-specific coordinate conventions from the motion content (validated in \S\ref{sec:exp_pose_role}).
-Crucially, because the downstream P$\to$R is also a learnable module (\S\ref{sec:p2r}), this pose representation is not frozen by a positional-accuracy objective: it is co-adapted during end-to-end training (\S\ref{sec:training}) to best serve the final rotation objective.
-This is something factorized pipelines, with their non-differentiable IK handoff, cannot achieve.
+We treat joint positions as a \emph{skeleton-shared canonical representation}: different skeletons performing the same motion share similar position patterns, decoupling skeleton-specific conventions from motion content (\S\ref{sec:exp_pose_role}).
+Because P$\to$R is also learnable (\S\ref{sec:p2r}), this representation is co-adapted during end-to-end training (\S\ref{sec:training}) toward the final rotation objective rather than frozen by a positional-accuracy loss.
+Such co-adaptation is unattainable in factorized pipelines with non-differentiable IK.